About Mānuka Vet®

 Together, we have complete control over the supply chain of the honey used in Mānuka Vet®, so you can trust that it contains authentic, high-grade New Zealand mānuka honey every time.

 How to get Mānuka Vet® for your pet

 Check out our retailers to find the one that's nearest to you, or let your vet know about our product and ask them to become a stockist.
 Your pets are family, and they deserve the best – so ask for Manuka Vet® today.

 What's special about mānuka honey?

-All honey has some antibacterial properties – even the ancient Egyptians used it to promote wound healing.
-But mānuka honey is unique in that it contains a special organic compound called methylglyoxal (MG), which not only stops bacteria from being able to replicate but helps keep the wound from getting too inflamed.
+All honey has some antimicrobial properties – even the ancient Egyptians used it to promote wound healing.
+But mānuka honey is unique in that it contains a special organic compound called methylglyoxal (MG), which may not only stop bacteria from being able to replicate but helps keep the wound from getting too inflamed.